Spine Race Winter Kit List

 Foil Blanket: This must be a foil blanket and not a foil bivvy or survival bag.
 This is in addition to the bivvy bag in the main kit.

 Needles: Must be the correct type.
-We will supply the correct ones at kit check – (green 21g Hypodermic 25mm) Paracetamol.
+We will supply the correct ones at kit check if you can’t source your own – (green 21g Hypodermic 25-35mm).

 You must carry sufficient spares for the whole event duration.
 If you run out it may not be possible to restock you from the medical teams spares.